dzuk-mutant/blockchain/list/list.md

 ## Important notice!

-**All of the links in this document are to other documents in this GitHub detailing the evidence about that instance.
-They do not go to the instances themselves.
-If there are links to an instance's content, they will not be hyperlinked for safety.**
+**All of the instance links in this document are to other documents in this GitHub detailing the evidence about that instance.
+They do not go to the instances themselves.**

+**Unfortunately evidence links are automatically hyperlinked in GitHub, and I shall try to circumvent that in due course, so avoid clicking on those unless you actually want to.**

 **Any content or topics beyond this point may be of a distressing nature.
 If you're not in the mood to experience that right now, I recommend coming back later.**